AztlanEngineering/swatch-documentation/docs/guides.basic-usage.md

 </Tabs>

 In the next section, we will make a React component that follows the same pattern.
+An interactive example will also be provided.